fluxninja/aperture/README.md

 ### Reporting bugs or requesting features

-Reporting bugs helps us improve our product to be more reliable and user friendly.
+Reporting bugs helps us improve Aperture to be more reliable and user friendly.
 Please make sure to include all the required information to reproduce and understand the bug you are reporting.

 Follow helper questions in bug report template to make it easier.

-If you see a way to improve Aperture, by extending it's rich features portfolio, use the feature request template to create an issue.
+If you see a way to improve Aperture, use the feature request template to create an issue.
 Make sure to explain the problem you are trying to solve and what is the expected behavior.